walterwootz/openrouteservice-spring-boot-service/README.md

 - Spring Boot 3.0.2 or higher

 ## How to use it
+- Include depndencies you can find in [pom.xml](./pom.xml)
+- Include properties you can find in [application.properties](./src/main/resources/application.properties)
-Include RouteService.java and RouteServiceImpl.java files in your project and add depndencies in can find in [pom.xml](./pom.xml).
+- Include RouteService.java and RouteServiceImpl.java files in your project